cncf/tag-observability/observability-charter.md

 - Patterns for observing application delivery pipelines.
 - Education regarding instrumentation cloud native workloads.
 - Processing and Accessing relevant observability data at scale.
-- Policy and security controls for observabilty data.
+- Policy and security controls for observability data.
 - Creating artifacts as part of CI/CD pipelines that facilitate observation of services.
 Concrete examples might be:
-  - service profiles for Linkerd
+  - Service profiles for Linkerd.
-  - debug binaries or other diagnostic metadata.
+  - Debug binaries or other diagnostic metadata.
   - representative trace spans from failing CI tests.

 ## Areas considered out of Scope